 It’s also not safe for people with melasma, a type of hyperpigmentation primarily caused by hormonal imbalances.
 The heat from IPL can be a trigger to sway the hormones once more and intensify the skin condition.

-2. Use pure SPF sunscreen - multipurpose SPF skincare won’t provide enough protection after your IPL treatment.
+2. USE A GOOD SPF – multipurpose SPF skincare won’t provide enough protection after your IPL treatment.
 Invest in a pure SPF sunscreen with a minimum of SPF 30 and wear it for at least 2 weeks.

 Microneedling is exactly what it sounds like (but not as scary).
 Super fine and short needles create tiny punctures to the very first layer of skin, similar to pinpricks, to encourage new skin tissue and rejuvenation.